nalimuradov/clickbait/README.md

 >An example of the data for one random video to be used when training the models; the video_id as the key followed by the title, sub count, thumbnail URL, and view count in a list.

 It is also important to factor in post recency when selecting videos.
-Older videos are in the context of fewer subscribers and we must account for the growth of the channel over time.
+Older videos were viewed by fewer subscribers and we must account for the growth of the channel over time.

 #### Extracting information from the video title